beacoder/learning/Emacs/README.md

 To-Do List
 =====
-0.From time to time, check new stuff from purcell/emacs.d
+0.Check out new stuff from purcell/emacs.d and redguardtoo/emacs.d from time to time.

 1.Smart Insert TTCN3 Header Based on TAG files.